 Each exam contains fields for the left assessment, right assessment, and overall assessment, though not all facilities submit breast-level assessments.
 The overall assessment ( $assmtot\c$ ) reflects the most serious assessment between the left and right breast.
-The "highest" assessment between the left and right breast follows a hierarchy ordered from high to low association with cancer risk: 5 > 4 > 0 > 3 > 2 > 1.
+The "highest" assessment between the left and right breast follows a hierarchy ordered from high to low association with cancer risk and also most actionable result: 5 > 4 > 0 > 3 > 6 > 2 > 1.
 A BI-RADS 6 assessment should not appear in analyses of screening exams (and thus, should be excluded).